pivotal/docs-tap/scst-scan/clusterimagetemplates.hbs.md

 - `registry_server` is the registry server
 - `registry_repository` is the registry repository

-1. Modify the fields with comments in your `custom-ivs-template.yaml`.
-You will need to update the name of your ClusterImageTemplate, the registry fields for your registry, and the location of your Trivy scanner image.
+1. Modify your `custom-ivs-template.yaml` to update the name of your ClusterImageTemplate, the registry fields for your registry, and the location of your Trivy scanner image.
 1. Create the ClusterImageTemplate:
     ```console
     kubectl apply -f custom-ivs-template.yaml
     ```
-1. Once you have created your custom ClusterImageTemplate, you can proceed to integrating it in the [Supply Chain](insert link)
+1. Once you have created your custom ClusterImageTemplate, you can proceed to integrating it in the [Supply Chain](./app-scanning-alpha.hbs.md#integrating-with-the-out-of-the-box-supply-chain)